Get insider access

 Multi-Thread

-The ASUS ROG Zephyrus G14 scores exceptionally well in Cinebench R23, making it suitable for CPU rendering and other related tasks.
+The ASUS ROG Zephyrus G14 scores exceptionally well in Cinebench R23, making it suitable for heavy multitasking, CPU rendering, and other related tasks.
+The Ryzen 7 6800HS is slightly slower.
 It beats the Apple MacBook Pro 16 (2021) with an M1 Max SoC by a small margin but is behind the Dell G15 (2022) with an Intel Core i5-12500H.

 Performance